It’s been a tough morning.

 - a durable power of attorney.

-- If your parents have set up a trust, you will need to find and review those documents as well.
+- [Optional] If your parents have a trust, find and review those documents.

 For more information on these and additional legal and medical care documents families should have in place, you can read “7 Essential Legal Documents for Family Caregivers” on this website.

-8. Locate safe deposit box and inventory contents.
+8. Locate safe deposit box and inventory the contents.

 Many families keep original copies of important documents like wills, powers of attorney, and health care directives in a safety deposit box, so that’s a good place to start looking for these important documents.